sirkon/logcarrier/README.md

   root_mode: ..
   name: ..
   rotation: ..
-  notify:                       # Same as for files
+  before:
     type: file
+    path: '/tmp/link_creation'
+  after:                         # Same as for files
+    type: file
-    path: '/tmp/file_rotation'
+    path: '/tmp/link_rotation'

 logrotate:
   method: periodic               # Can be `periodic`, `guided` (via protocol) and `both`
   schedule: "* */1 * * *"        # Log rotation start schedule
 ```

-# What notifies are for?
+# What before and after notifies are for?

-They are used to signal what files are ready.
-I planned this feature for further log parsing – all files are placed in
-the same directory and there should be a way to find new ones.
+They are used to signal what file/link is started to feeding up and what file/link is logrotated and will not be fed up
+anymore.
+This can be used for tailing where we read from `before` queue to know files that are filling up now and stop
+tailing ones that are enlisted in the `after` queue.